Robert Dudley (explorer): Claiming legitimacy

 Dudley claimed to have been told in May 1603, by a shadowy adventurer called Thomas Drury, that his parents had been secretly married.
 He began trying to establish his claim to the peerages of Earl of Leicester and Earl of Warwick, as well as to the property of his deceased uncle Ambrose Dudley, including Ambrose's Warwick Castle estates.
 The case came before the Star Chamber in 1604–1605 and aroused great public interest.
 Ninety witnesses appeared for Dudley and 57 for the widowed Countess of Leicester, Lettice Knollys.
 Dudley persuaded, and perhaps pressured, his mother to support his cause.
 She declared in writing (she did not attend the trial in person) that Leicester had solemnly contracted to marry her in Cannon Row, Westminster, in 1571, and that they were married at Esher, Surrey, "in wintertime" in 1573.
 Yet all of the 10 putative witnesses ("besides others") to the ceremony were long since dead.
 Neither could she remember who the "minister" was, nor the exact date of the marriage.

 The Star Chamber rejected the evidence and fined several of the witnesses.
 It was concluded that Sir Robert Dudley had been duped by Drury, who in his turn had sought "his own private gains".
 King James I ratified the judgement, and it was handed down on 10 May 1605.
 In 1621, an official investigation in Tuscany, Dudley's new country, concluded that Dudley's "friends maintain that his father married Lady Sheffield, but they are unable to account for her marriage during his lifetime, an act so injurious to the alleged legitimacy of her son."

 In Italy

 Dudley left England in July 1605, by Calais.
-His lover and cousin Elizabeth Southwell accompanied him, disguised as a page.
+His lover and cousin Elizabeth Southwell accompanied him, cross-dressing as a page.
 She was a daughter of Sir Robert Southwell and Lady Elizabeth Howard, who was a granddaughter of Charles Howard, 1st Earl of Nottingham, Dudley's uncle.
 The couple declared that they had converted to Catholicism.

-Dudley married Elizabeth Southwell in Lyon in 1606, after they had received a papal dispensation because they were blood relatives, and they first settled in Florence.
+Dudley married Elizabeth Southwell in Lyon in 1606, after they had received a papal dispensation from Pope Paul V because they were blood relatives, and they first settled in Florence.
 In English law, this marriage was bigamous as he was still married to Lady Alice (a marriage not recognised by the Pope as it had taken place in the Church of England).
 He began to use his father's title of Earl of Leicester and his uncle's title of Earl of Warwick.

 Dudley designed and built warships for the arsenal of Livorno and became a naval advisor to Ferdinand I, Grand Duke of Tuscany, of the Medici family.
 He received an annuity of 2,000 ducats.
-In 1608, Dudley convinced the Duke to send the privateer galleon Santa Lucia Buonaventura to Guiana and northern Brazil in the only tentative of Italian colonization in the Americas, known as the Thornton expedition.
+In 1608, Dudley convinced the Duke to send the privateer galleon Santa Lucia Buonaventura to Guiana and northern Brazil in the only tentative Italian colonization in the Americas, known as the Thornton expedition.